sorainnosia/tarbr-bin/readme.md

 ```
 tarbr.exe -UNTB output.tar.br -F -O output
 ```
+Output is "output" folder that contains the two files and a folder name Sheets

 Notice we uses -TB and -UNTB for Brotli algorithm to compress/decompress.
 To use ligher/faster such as GZip algorithm change -TB to -TG and -UNTB to -UNTG.
 You can change to other algorithm such as BZip2 by changing -TB to -TBZ and -UNTB to -UNTBZ, or ZLib algorithm -TZ and -UNTZ

 Example of GZip algorithm